 - Sprinkle the arrowroot starch over the tofu, and stir until the powder is no longer visible.
 Pour the tofu onto the prepared baking sheet, and arrange it so that none of the cubes are touching each other.
 Bake at 400ºF for 20 minutes.

 - Remove the pan from the oven, flip the tofu pieces over, and bake for 15 more minutes, or until the tofu is golden on the outside.
 Serve it warm right away, with your favorite dipping sauce, or add it to your favorite meal for extra protein.
 Leftover tofu can be stored in an airtight container in the fridge for up to 5 days.

-If you try this Baked Tofu, please leave a comment below letting me know how you like it!
-And if you make any modifications, I’d love to hear how that goes for you, too.
-We can all learn from your experience.
+If you try this baked tofu recipe, please leave a comment and star rating below letting me know how you like it!